gregurco/jobeet-tutorial/docs/days/day-8.md

 Do the same thing with `activated` field too.

 Also `category` is `TextType`, but we have categories in DB and it would be good to render selector with these options.
-It looks like it should be `ChoiceType`, but choice from entities is specific case and we have separate type for it: [EntityType][10].
+It looks like it should be `ChoiceType`, but choice from entities is specific case, and we have separate type for it: [EntityType][10].
 It extends `ChoiceType` but with some additional options related to DB.

 ```diff